 I am SO excited about today’s topic!!!!
 Newsletters, for a TON of bloggers, are a bit of an enigma.
 I bet more than a few of you just rolled your eyes and said “no shit, Sherlock” at your computer screen.

 SO, today, I’m going to touch on how I use mine AND how I keep my newsletters out of SPAM and Promotion inboxes!!
 Ready??
 WOOHOO!!
 Me too!!!

 Alright, so…quickly, and super importantly, what is the point of creating a newsletter?
 Sure…you have your blog, your Facebook Page or Group…not to mention the Twitters, the Pinterest, the Instagrams…ALL THE THINGS!!

 If you can talk to your audience there…why go through the trouble of creating ANOTHER channel of communication?

 I use ConvertKit to connect with my customers!
-I switched over from GetResponse at the beginning of the month…and HOLY HELL was it worth it!!
+I switched over from GetResponse at the beginning of 2016…and HOLY HELL was it worth it!!
 I wish I’d done it sooner!!
-The simplicity and automations ALONE have increased my sign ups at a crazy faster than a bullet rate.
-I’m excited to see where I’m at in 30 days. 🙂
+The simplicity and automation ALONE has increased my sign-ups at a crazy faster than a speeding bullet rate.

-I’ve gone over it on the blog and in other videos…but creating pillar and evergreen content is THE only way to catch a fan’s attention.
+I’ve gone over it on the blog and in videos on the YouTube channel…but creating pillar and evergreen content is THE only way to catch a fan’s attention.
 Create content they can’t believe they are getting for free!
 Think about social media as the breadcrumbs…not the converting factor.
 The converting factor is the blog post.
-The NEWSLETTER is what they convert to.
+The NEWSLETTER is what they convert TO.